15 of the best sunglasses to wear this season and beyond

 While some key shapes will never go out of style, including cat eye and aviator sunglasses, there's no harm in dabbling in trends for the new season.

 You might argue that oval frames never went anywhere, and you'd be right.
-But for spring/summer 2023, they're getting the oversize treatment.
-Celine's Triomphe oval-frame sunnies have been everywhere this season, popular amongst fashion insiders and celebrities, while Prada has released a pair of oval cat-eye frames to rival last year's ever-popular rectangle shape.
+But for SS24, they're getting the oversized treatment.
+Celine's Triomphe oval-frame sunnies have been a firm favourite with the street style set for a while now, popular amongst fashion insiders and celebrities, while Prada has released a pair of oval cat-eye frames to rival last year's ever-popular rectangle shape.

 Bright pops of colour are one of the biggest summer trends we've seen on the catwalk, and it applies to accessories too.
 As we embrace having fun with fashion again, we're looking for frames in sorbet hues and bold colours.
-Case in point: Loewe's flower-shaped sunglasses have been particularly prominent among the celebrity and influecer set (hello, Sofia Richie!).
+Case in point: Loewe's puffy sunglasses which have been particularly prominent among celebrities and influencers.

 For the more casual customers, sporty frames are the trend to back this summer.
 Think futuristic shapes, mirrored lenses and minimal frames.